 AGENCY: Coast Guard, DHS.

-ACTION: Temporary final rule.
+ACTION: Final rule.

-SUMMARY: The Coast Guard is establishing temporary security zones in Tampa Bay, at Big Bend, and Weedon Island, Florida.
+SUMMARY: The Coast Guard has established security zones in Tampa Bay, Florida, immediately adjacent to power facilities at Big Bend, and Weedon Island.
 These zones are needed to ensure public safety and security in the greater Tampa Bay area.
 Entry into these zones is prohibited unless authorized by the Captain of the Port, or their designated representative.

-DATES: This rule is effective from July 23, 2003, through August 31, 2003.
+DATES: This rule is effective September 1, 2003.

-ADDRESSES: Documents indicated in this preamble as being available in the docket are part of docket [COTP Tampa-03-079] and are available for inspection or copying at Marine Safety Office Tampa, 155 Columbia Drive, Tampa, Florida 33606-3598 between 7:30 a.m. and 3 p.m.
+ADDRESSES: Comments and material received from the public, as well as documents mentioned in this preamble as being available in the docket, are part of docket [COTP Tampa-03-080] and are available for inspection or copying at Marine Safety Office Tampa, 155 Columbia Drive, Tampa, Florida 33606-3598 between 7:30 a.m. and 3 p.m.
 Monday through Friday, except Federal holidays.